AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/index.md

 ## Service region configuration

 Adobe PDF Services SDKs use `US (United States)` as default region to process all the documents.
-However, the SDKs can be configured to process the documents in a specified region.
+Once you purchase PDF Services SDK, the SDKs can be configured to process the documents in a specified region that is listed below.

 Currently, PDF Services SDKs has support for the following regions :